frankyeh/UNet-Studio-Website/doc/how_to_acquire_dmri.md

 - It has uniformly distributed density in the diffusion encoding space (i.e. q-space) and does not have the sampling homogeneity problem in the shell acquisitions.
 - The sampling is more efficient by avoiding over-sampling at low b-values or under-sampling at high b-values.
 - It can be reconstructed by DTI, ball-and-sticks model, NODDI, GQI...etc.
 - It captures a continuous range of diffusion patterns from non-restricted diffusion to restricted diffusion.
 For clinical studies, the grid scheme can capture all possible diffusion changes due to edematous tissue or cell infiltration.
-In comparison, multishell only acquire 2 or 3 b-values and may miss diffusion patterns that are only sensitive to values in between.
+In comparison, multishell only acquire 2 or 3 b-values.
+Its ability to differentiate complex restricted diffusion is not as good as 23 b-value acquisition.

 *There are limitations with the grid sampling scheme:*
 - A bipolar-encoding pulse is needed to handle eddy current at the sequence level.

+FSL's *eddy* need enough redundancy at each shell to "interpolate" or correct DWI singals.
+The grid-258 turns out does not have this redundancy.
+Each of the acquired signals is much more unique and cannot be interpolated by the neighboring DWI signals.
+The eddy current distortion needs sequence-level correction.

 - Methods using spherical harmonics cannot use grid scheme data.

+## Steps to install the 12-min q-space scheme on Siemens scanners

 The following steps will help you set up the grid-258 sampling scheme on your MRI scanner.
-They are verified on Siemens Prisma scanners, and a similar protocol can be implemented in other manufacturers.
-If scanning time is an issue, you may also consider grid-101 ([b-table here](https://pitt-my.sharepoint.com/:t:/g/personal/yehfc_pitt_edu/EUFLViycNvFJjitO0pM2pg4BRHdXc9LSjICBtuAgiBk_4A?e=ztSaxy))
+They were tested on Siemens Prisma scanners, and a similar protocol can be implemented in other manufacturers.
+If scanning time is an issue, you may also consider 5-minute grid-101 ([b-table here](https://pitt-my.sharepoint.com/:t:/g/personal/yehfc_pitt_edu/EUFLViycNvFJjitO0pM2pg4BRHdXc9LSjICBtuAgiBk_4A?e=ztSaxy))

-## Steps to install the 12-min q-space scheme on Siemens scanners

 If you are using a Siemens Prisma or Skyra scanner, you will need a C2P agreement (get it from your Siemens representative) to install the CMRR multiband sequence: http://www.cmrr.umn.edu/multiband/.
 You may also need a Siemens SMS EPI license (for MB imaging), Siemens DTI package license (for diffusion table), High-performance gradient (HCP) that is installed in Prisma (for high bandwidth readout).